poetaman/arttime/README.md

 - Support animated text art: flip-flop between two related ascii arts every second
 - Support 24-bit RGB text art produced from jpeg, etc stickers/images/photographs
 - Support productivity: mindful suspension (``Ctrl-z``) and continuation (``fg``).
 Doesn't occupy terminal screen or consume power while suspended, but still shows correct elapsed time when continued.
-- Random art selection makes it a fun game, or serious tarot-style reading for believers in The Random
+- Random art selection makes it a fun game.
 - Provide a publishing platform for text/ascii art artists (text art is meant for terminals, not museums)
 - Works on macOS out of the box.
 No need to install homebrew, developer tools.
 Zero dependencies
 - Works on other Unixes like Linux/BSD with only zsh as the dependency